twurple/twurple/docs/getting-data/pubsub/listening-to-topics.md

 :::

-Creating a {@link PubSubClient} instance is slightly different from other systems, as you don't pass an auth provider to the constructor.
+Creating a {@link PubSubClient} instance works like all the other clients do; just pass an {@link AuthProvider} instance:

-Instead, you can register multiple auth providers for different users after construction:

 ```ts twoslash
 // @module: esnext